Remember to cite LawCareers.Net on your application form if you apply to Fladgate LLP.

 We offer a comprehensive sponsorship package to our trainees.
-We will pay your course fees for the GDL and/or the LPC, or the SQE if you still need to undertake the course(s).
+We will pay your course fees for the LPC or the SQE if you still need to undertake the course(s).
 We will also provide you with a maintenance loan of £6,000 per annum for studying the course(s) in London and £5,000 per annum for studying the course(s) outside of London.
 You will repay the loan during your training contract.